 Especially if it’s your first job search, one of the most difficult parts of writing a resume is figuring out if you’re doing it “right”.
 How do you know if you’re using the right format or words?
 How do you know what will get your resume noticed?
 If you’re wondering what you can do to make sure you have your best possible resume this March break, book a free appointment with one of our Student Job Specialists.

 All March break we’re running 1:1 Job Search Support sessions.
 Get specific, customized tips about improving your resume from experts who have seen hundreds of resumes and know all of the mistakes you should avoid and the tricks you can use to get your resume to the top of the pile.
-Register to attend any of these free drop-in sessions:

 Can’t make it to an event?
 Contact us today to schedule an appointment.